davepinch/pinchy.cc/collections/_fragments/he-was-but-a-thought.md

 ---
-title: "he was but a thought"
+title: he was but a thought
-date: 2019-07-05
-related: "this particular thought had become self-aware and developed its own personality"
+next: this particular thought had become self-aware and developed its own personality
 type: fragment
 tags:
   - fragment